 While the paperwork is being checked for the house sale, if there’s no completion certificate showing that the appropriate building regs process has been followed, an indemnity insurance policy is often requested by the buyers’ solicitors.

-The indemnity insurance is designed to protect the new homeowners (and subsequent owners) if the local authority serves a building regulation enforcement notice.
-Basically, the local authority can force the owner to alter or remove any work that doesn’t comply with building regulations, and the insurance can cover the cost of this.
+The indemnity insurance is designed to protect the new homeowners (and subsequent owners) against legal action if the local authority serves a building regulation enforcement notice.
+Basically, the local authority can force the owner to alter or remove any work that doesn't comply with building regulations.
+The insurance can cover the legal costs or fees associated with this.

-In practice, building regulations indemnity insurance is very rarely claimed on and some people question how useful it really is.
+In practice, building regulations indemnity insurance is very rarely claimed on and some people question how useful it really is (it wouldn't, for example, cover the cost of putting any work right).
 But many people agree to buy a policy so that the house sale can progress.
 If you’re selling a property, you may find that the buyer’s solicitors and the mortgage lenders insist on an indemnity policy being in place before the sale can go ahead.
 If you’re buying a property, your conveyancing solicitor may advise that a policy should be purchased before you proceed.

 Your conveyancing solicitor will usually be able to help you find a provider.
 The cost of a building regulations indemnity insurance policy depends on the value of the property and the work that’s been carried out, but most policies don’t cost more than a few hundred pounds.